 Tip: Don’t abuse your email list.
 Send a few, targeted reminders to your attendees but be sure not to over do it.
 They will appreciate your discretion.

-Another way to keep attendees engaged is to plan contests or drawings.
-These include:
+Another way to keep attendees engaged is to plan contests or drawings, including:

-- Offer a raffle for prizes or event tickets
+- A raffle for prizes or event tickets

-- Ask keynotes to offer private engagement to attendees at a special donation level
+- Private engagement from keynotes to attendees at a special donation level